What are the differences between a CV and a resume?

 - Sometimes large corporations ask for a single-page CV summary, primarily when they require a great pool of applicants.

 - Ultimately, your curriculum vitae should include your personal information including your name, and contact data.
 Additionally, a CV requires including education, accomplishments, and experience data.

 - In summation of the basics, a CV includes research information such as publications, grants, and fellowships.

 - On the other hand, if you have professional affiliations and licenses, awards, and other information which are relevant to the post should be listed.

 What is a Resume?

 A resume, or (résumé), derives from French, which means “to sum up”.

 Job candidates use it as a short or concise document.
 Basically, a resume consists of one page but in some cases, two pages are allowed when needed.

-Sometimes a recruiter seeks for a brief overview of the job applicants to evaluate the employment history.
+Sometimes a recruiter seeks a brief overview of the job applicants to evaluate their employment history.
 A good resume should focus on a specific job and one to two pages long at best.

 You do not need to set up a resume chronologically and avoid the whole life history.
 The job seeker should reorganize the resume tactfully to apply for every position to get called for an interview.